SAHILAHMAD123/To-Do_App/README.md

 * **Delete Tasks:** Remove tasks from the list by clicking the '×' button.
 * **Persistent Storage:** Tasks are saved in localStorage, so they remain even after closing or refreshing the browser.

-## Demo

-[Provide a link or instructions on how to view a demo of your app here]

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.